silverbulletmd/silverbullet-mattermost/README.md

 ## Loading a post into SB

 Using the {[Share: Mattermost Post: Load]} command you can load an existing post into your space.
 All you need for this is to have the Mattermost authentication configured as described above.
 You will be prompted for a post permalink and a page to save it to.
-If you are the author of the page, the `$share` frontmatter will also be set up so you can change the page and push changes back into Mattermost.
+If you are the author of the post, the `$share` frontmatter will also be set up so you can change the page and push changes back into Mattermost.